emotional-cities/openapi-sdi/README.md

 These docker-compositions are loosely based on the compositions from the [pygeoapi project](https://pygeoapi.io/).
 They enable building and running a stack of FOSS & FOSS4G/[OSGeo](https://www.osgeo.org/) software, which implements an SDI using the latest [OGC API](https://ogcapi.ogc.org/) standards.
 This infrastructure is mostly focused on **sharing vector data, and its related metadata**.

 Regardess of the docker-composition you choose to run, you will launch a system which includes `pygeoapi` using an `Elasticsearch` backend for storing both, data and metadata.
-Vector tiles are served from a `MinIO` bucket, which is launched by another composition.

 In addition, we have leveraged other tools from the [ELK](https://www.elastic.co/what-is/elk-stack): `logstash` to transform and insert metadata and `kibana` to visualize the content of the elasticsearch indexes.